Discover more from World as Ecstasy

 For a brief time in my life, I was a sailor in the U.S. Navy.

-I was part of the first wave of servicemen who deployed for what became known as Operation Desert Shield.
-The biggest concern I had back then was not the deployment itself but rather being there for the birth of my son, who, by that point, was long overdue.
-The biggest concern for his mother was that by the time our son would be born, I would be long gone.
-With all the talk that had been going on in the aftermath of Iraq’s invasion of Kuwait—the prospect of biological and chemical warfare—there were no guarantees that anyone deployed would not be at risk of not coming home.
-So, at her request, he was induced just so that I could hold him and then say goodbye.
+I was part of the first wave of servicemen deployed for what became known as Operation Desert Shield.
+My biggest concern back then wasn’t the deployment itself but being there for the birth of my son, who, by that point, was long overdue.
+His mother’s biggest concern was that, by the time our son was born, I would be long gone.
+With all the talk in the aftermath of Iraq’s invasion of Kuwait—the prospect of biological and chemical warfare—there were no guarantees that anyone deployed wouldn’t be at risk of not coming home.
+So, at her request, he was induced just so I could hold him and say goodbye.
 Hours later, I deployed.

 The way I had left them behind stuck with me.
-In the brief moments I would have for sleep, I would feel the pain of being away from them, only being able to hold my son and his mother in my dreams.
-And when I would wake up, I would wake up in a panic from being torn apart from them again, waking to the feeling that I was just an expendable pawn in a game of chess being played by world leaders.
-Then came the moment when I had stopped dreaming about them and instead would find myself dreaming of working as if I had never gone to sleep.
+In the brief moments I had for sleep, I would feel the pain of being away from them, only able to hold my son and his mother in my dreams.
+And when I woke up, it was in a panic, torn apart from them again, waking to the feeling that I was just an expendable pawn in a game of chess played by world leaders.
+Then came the moment when I stopped dreaming about them and instead found myself dreaming of work, as if I had never gone to sleep.

-Not even in dreams could I find my peace.
+Not even in dreams could I find peace.

-I prayed to God to make me numb and to save me from the soul-crushing depression that, one night, pushed me to take the precious opportunity I had for sleep and use it to go topside instead.
-I stood along the railing of the ship.
-I looked at the dark waters stirring below and thought that maybe my family would be better off without me.
-It would be better for them to collect any death benefits they would be owed than for me to come back broken, which I feared the deployment would do.
-I began to think that the excruciating pain would all go away if I were to just throw myself overboard.
-The feeling of drowning would be brief and passing, and it would be done, and I would be more than numb.
+I prayed to God to make me numb, to save me from the soul-crushing depression that, one night, pushed me to take the precious opportunity I had for sleep and use it to go topside instead.
+I stood along the railing of the ship, looking at the dark waters stirring below.
+I thought maybe my family would be better off without me.
+It seemed better for them to collect any death benefits they’d be owed than for me to come back broken, which I feared the deployment would do.
+I began to think the excruciating pain would go away if I just threw myself overboard.
+The feeling of drowning would be brief and passing, and then it would be done.
+I would be more than numb.

-The impulse was instant, and what held me back from fully tossing myself over was the memory of my son opening his eyes to look at me for the first time, the memory of cutting the cord just after he was born, and the look in his mother’s eyes, filled with not only tears but also joy that together we had created this beautiful child.
+The impulse was instant, and what held me back from fully tossing myself over was the memory of my son opening his eyes to look at me for the first time, the memory of cutting the cord after he was born, and the look in his mother’s eyes—filled not only with tears but with joy that together we had created this beautiful child.

-I pushed myself away from the railing and, instead of going to my rack, I volunteered to take the time left over for my friend’s watch in the combat information center.
-I didn’t want those intrusive thoughts to get to me again, pushing me once more to go topside and stare at the darkness in the waters below.
+I pushed myself away from the railing.
+Instead of going to my rack, I volunteered to take the time left over from my friend’s watch in the combat information center.
+I didn’t want those intrusive thoughts to push me topside again, staring at the darkness in the waters below.

-I would fight the feeling every night until the day came when we were given permission to sail away from our area of patrol and head to Hurghada, Egypt, for reprovisioning.
-While there, we were to be granted a break from the frantic pace that had everyone feeling the same way as I was, but for their own personal reasons.
+I fought the feeling every night until the day came when we were given permission to sail away from our patrol area and head to Hurghada, Egypt, for reprovisioning.
+While there, we were granted a break from the frantic pace that had everyone feeling the same way I was, but for their own personal reasons.

-During our shore leave, we were given the opportunity to take a tour of Luxor—the site of Ancient Thebes.
-Before sunrise that day, those of us who had signed up boarded charter buses and were escorted by Egyptian security forces through the vast expanse of desert with mountainous backdrops and into the lush green area along the Nile River.
-By late morning, we had arrived.
-Once there, our tour group boarded a ferry and then another bus that took us into the Valley of Kings.
+During our shore leave, we had the chance to take a tour of Luxor—the site of Ancient Thebes.
+Before sunrise that day, those of us who had signed up boarded charter buses, escorted by Egyptian security forces through the vast desert with mountainous backdrops, into the lush green area along the Nile River.
+By late morning, we arrived.
+Our tour group boarded a ferry and then another bus, which took us into the Valley of Kings.

 Our guide led us into the one tomb that was open for us to explore: Ramesses VI.

-As we made our descent, the guide pointed out the graffiti that had been scratched and scrawled in Greek and Latin lettering by soldiers serving in ancient armies—men like us who were part of another foreign force.
-I had begun to imagine what these soldiers may have been feeling at the time.
+As we made our descent, the guide pointed out graffiti scratched and scrawled in Greek and Latin lettering by soldiers serving in ancient armies—men like us who were part of another foreign force.
+I started to imagine what these soldiers might have felt.
 Were they thinking of the families they had left behind?
-The deeper we made our descent, the more I felt we were traveling back in time, with more etching and scrawling until, at the bottom of the passage, we entered the burial chamber and looked up at the most beautiful thing I had ever seen in my life.
+The deeper we descended, the more I felt we were traveling back in time, with more etching and scrawling until, at the bottom of the passage, we entered the burial chamber and looked up at the most beautiful thing I had ever seen in my life:

 A bright and colorful painting of Nut, the Egyptian goddess of the sky, stretched from one end of the ceiling to the other.

-With this sudden flash of understanding—this satori—all the pain of my separation from my family—all the depression that pushed me to almost throw myself overboard—meant nothing, nothing at all!
-For everyone, problems come and go, and we are born into the world and we will pass from the world, but the deeply immense beauty of this painting of Nut, the sky goddess, will exist for thousands more years, and for a brief second, I grasped the enormity of what eternity truly means.
+With this sudden flash of understanding—this satori—all the pain of my separation from my family, all the depression that had pushed me to almost throw myself overboard, meant nothing.
+Nothing at all!
+Problems come and go, and we are born into the world, and we pass from it, but the deeply immense beauty of this painting of Nut, the sky goddess, will exist for thousands more years.
+And for a brief second, I grasped the enormity of what eternity truly means.

 Let nothing trouble you,